 Upper Body Push Exercise: Bosu Ball Push-UP

-The push up has been around since the beginning of time.
+It seems like the push up has been around since the beginning of time.
 Guess what, it’s not going anywhere either, lol!
-It is probably the king of upper body exercises as it works an array of muscles.
-A few of them include your chest, shoulders and arms.
+As a result, it is probably the king of upper body exercises as it works an array of muscles.
+Subsequently, a few of them include your chest, shoulders and arms.

 Here is the correct way to do the Bosu ball push up:

 - Ensure that the hands are in line vertically with the shoulders, that the hips are horizontally in line with knees/shoulders, and that the feet are shoulder-width apart.

 - Grip the edge of the Bosu ball with the flat side facing up (as shown in the above pictures).

 - Ensure a firm grip on the edge, and with a *straight body line – perform a push-up (*note: this can also be done with the knees on the ground)